oktadev/okta-blog/_source/_posts/2021-04-22-secure-fastapi-sqlalchemy.md

 The index view is now nice and private, but it feels _wrong_ to prevent our fellow bear enthusiasts from viewing polar bears, the sweetest and most mild-mannered of all bears.
-To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy…
+To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy...

 ```diff
 diff --git a/app/main.py b/app/main.py